jessicachung/gvl_misc/stacks_server_notes.md

 CIDR: 0.0.0.0/0
 ```

+Repeat the above '+ Add Rule' step to add port 9996 for MySQL if you have
+worker nodes.

-Then add it to the instance you just launched:
+Then add the security group to the instance you just launched:

 On the right menu bar, under Compute, click on 'Instances'.
 Find your instance
 and click the dropdown button on the right-most column.
 Then click 'Edit